AdMaster/admaster.github.com/src/trackmaster/v1/en/agency.md

        }
     ]

-##Step Three Getting the advertiser data  ##
+## List the advertisers ##
-List  advertiser data for the specified network.
+List advertisers data for the specified network.

     GET /networks/:network_id/advertisers